peru mountains

 On top of this, this will be your starting point for adventures and trekking into Colca Canyon, the second deepest canyon in the world.

-For more tips on the city, our complete Arequipa guide and itinerary posts have everything you need to know:
+For more tips on the city, my Arequipa itinerary post has everything you need to know:

 Day 14-15 - Puno and Lake Titicaca